pestipona/PacMen-Exercise/README.md

 ## V. License Information:

-The following [document](./LICENSE) shows licensing information from MIT about some portions of the source code of the program.
+LICThe following [document](./LICENSE) shows licensing information from MIT about the free open source code of the program.